 We must also recognize the many worthwhile opportunities beyond Scouting.
 Taking advantage of these opportunities and participating in them may be used to explain why unit participation falls short.
 Examples might include involvement in religious activities, school, sports, or clubs that also develop character, citizenship, or personal fitness.
 The additional learning and growth experiences these provide can reinforce the lessons of Scouting and also give young men the opportunity to put them into practice in a different setting.

-It is reasonable to accept that competition for a Scout’s time will become intense, especially as he grows older and wants to take advantage of positive “outside” opportunities.
+It is reasonable to accept that competition for a Scout's time will become intense, especially as he grows older and wants to take advantage of positive "outside" opportunities.
 This can make full-time dedication to his unit difficult to balance.
-A fair leader therefore, will opportunities both inside and outside Scouting, and consider them part of the overall positive life experience for which the Boy Scouts of America is a driving force.
+A fair leader therefore, will seek ways to empower a young man to plan his growth opportunities both inside and outside Scouting, and consider them part of the overall positive life experience for which the Boy Scouts of America is a driving force.

 A board of review can accept an explanation if it can be reasonably sure there have been sufficient influences in the Scout's life that he is meeting our aims and can be awarded the rank regardless of his current or most recent level of activity in Scouting.
 The board members must satisfy themselves that he presents himself, and behaves, according to the expectations of the rank for which he is a candidate.
 Simply put: Is he the sort of person who, based on present behavior, will contribute to the Boy Scouts of America's mission?
 Note that it may be more difficult, though not impossible, for a younger member to pass through the third-test alternative than for one more experienced in our lessons.